 $ sudo dpkg -i mysql-community-server_8.0.11-1ubuntu18.04_amd64.deb

-Security is important part of the today IT systems.
+Security is an important part of today’s IT systems.
 We can make MySQL more secure by using

 root password and then ask some questions about security.

 Show MySQL Service or Daemon Status